nm828/2_Movies/README.md

 - [x] (2pts) Improved the user interface by experimenting with styling and coloring.
 - [ ] (2pts) For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
 Otherwise, a poster image, the movie title, and overview is listed.
 Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.

+## Flix Part 2

+### User Stories

+#### REQUIRED (10pts)

+- [x] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+- [x] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

+#### BONUS

+- [ ] Implement a shared element transition when user clicks into the details of a movie (1 point).
+- [ ] Trailers for popular movies are played automatically when the movie is selected (1 point).
+  - [ ] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
+  - [ ] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
+- [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
+- [ ] Apply data binding for views to help remove boilerplate code.
+(1 point)
+- [ ] Add a rounded corners for the images using the Glide transformations.
+(1 point)

 ### App Walkthough GIF
 `TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
 Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)